 Do your windows shut tightly?
 You’d be surprised by how much hot air can escape while cold air seeps in.
 Closing off unused rooms, keeping curtains drawn after sunset and air-sealing your home (using draft stoppers where needed) will all pay off significantly.

 2. Wrangle Your Budget

 Cutting out every expense above and beyond your essential bills can feel harsh, so allow yourself a little leeway now and then.
-If you’re giving up your morning coffee at the coffee shop, you don’t necessarily have to skip lunch with a friend once a month.
+While grabbing a latte from your favourite coffee shop every morning quickly adds up, cutting back to once every other week can make a big difference.
 By rewarding yourself every so often, you’ll be more likely to stay on track with your budget overall.

 Have we missed a tip?
 Comment below to share your best money-saving hints and advice.